-So here’s the scene: I’m standing out on the street in front of the Bradbury Building, taking photographs, and my friends have detoured into the Sprint store next to the Bradbury.
+So, I’m standing on the street in front of the Bradbury Building taking photographs while my friends have disappeared into the Sprint store next-door to the Bradbury.

 I never felt truly threatened by those guys and they probably weren’t dangerous.
 The point is that I never saw them coming.
 They surprised me.
 Reflecting on that day I realize that I really was vulnerable, even if they weren’t dangerous.
 What happened?

 If I’d been alone, truly alone, my intuitive radar would have been on high alert.
 I would have been scanning the area for several blocks, not just the block I was on, and I don’t think I would have spoken to those guys at all.
 In retrospect, I think that was a mistake.
-I’m not suggesting that women should walk in fear, or even that they should never talk to strangers on the street – only that it’s important to be aware of your surroundings at all times.
+I’m not suggesting that women should walk in fear, or even that they should never talk to strangers on the street, but know when to walk and when to run, and when to keep your mouth shut.

-Coincidentally, later that day, a friend called to chat.
-I was telling her about the day and describing the neighborhood and the awesome architecture when she said, “Is that where the Canadian girl’s body was found in a water tank on the rooftop of the hotel where she was staying?”
-What?!
+Coincidentally, later that day, I was describing the neighborhood to a friend on the phone who said, “Is that where the Canadian girl’s body was found in a water tank on the rooftop of the hotel of her hotel?”
+Wait, what?
 I knew nothing about this.
-She went on to tell me that a young Canadian girl, a tourist, had gone missing.
-About a week ago, due to complaints from customers staying at the same hotel, her body was discovered in a water tank.
+I learned that a young Canadian girl, a tourist, had gone missing.
 Guests in the hotel had been complaining about the color, taste, and smell of the water, thus, the missing girl was found.
 I was stunned.
 Yes in fact, we had been in that very neighborhood and walked right past the Hotel Cecil.
 Now my brief encounter with the two guys on the street seemed more ominous.

-I still think in most cases I’m just as safe on my own as with someone, but there are many factors to consider.
-My message today is: do your research, pay attention, and if anything seems the least bit uncomfortable, get the hell out.
+I still believe in most cases I’m just as safe on my own as with someone, but there are many factors to consider.
+My message today is this, do your research, pay attention, and if anything seems the least bit uncomfortable, get the hell out.

 If you’d like to read some of the most current news regarding solo women traveling here are some suggestions.